paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-038-fishery-conservation-and-management.md

   (B) has established a management plan containing requirements that will assist in gathering species-specific data to support international stock assessments and conservation enforcement efforts for protected living marine resources.

-(2) **Procedural requirement** — The procedure established by the Secretary under paragraph (1) shall include notice and opportunity for comment by any such nation.
+(2) **Procedural requirement** — The procedure established by the Secretary under paragraph (1) shall include notice and opportunity for comment by the public and any such nation.

 (3) **Certification** — The Secretary shall certify to the Congress by January 31, 2007, and biennially thereafter whether each such nation has provided the documentary evidence described in paragraph (1)(A) and established a management plan described in paragraph (1)(B).